TMDX30/Sphere/README.md

 ## Usage

-Because Framework7 uses Ajax for navigation between pages you will need a server.
-You may use Gulp's server.
+Because Framework7 uses Ajax for navigation between pages you will need a web server.
+Gulp's includes its own server that you can use.
 Just run:

 ```
 $ gulp server